-We are building the internal and external development team necessary to commercialize this newly discovered technology as well as make additional patent filings covering the intellectual property created with these new inventions.
+We continue to build the internal and external development team necessary to commercialize this newly discovered technology as well as make additional patent filings covering the intellectual property created with these new inventions.
 The first applications of our Bio-RFID technology will be in a product marketed as a Glucose Monitor.
 It will provide the user with real time information on their blood glucose levels.
-This product will require US Food and Drug Administration approval prior to its introduction to the market, which we plan to pursue.
+This product will require US Food and Drug Administration clearance prior to its introduction to the market, which we plan to pursue.

-We have also announced the results of laboratory-based comparison testing between our Bio-RFID technology and the leading continuous glucose monitors from Abbott Labs (Freestyle Libre®) and DexCom (G5®).
-These results provide evidence of a high degree of correlation between our Bio-RFID based technology and the current industry leaders and their continuous glucose monitors.
+We have also announced the results of laboratory-based comparison testing between our Bio-RFID technology and the leading continuous glucose monitors from Abbott Labs (Freestyle Libre®) and DexCom (G6®).
+These results provide evidence of a high degree of correlation between our Bio-RFID technology and the current industry leaders and their continuous glucose monitors.
 Our patented technology is fundamentally differentiated from these industry leaders as our technology completely non-invasively monitors blood glucose levels.

-In addition to internal testing, the Company has engaged a world-renowned research institution to perform third party validation testing of the Bio-RFID technology.
+In addition to internal testing, the Company engaged a world-renowned research institution to perform third party validation testing of the Bio-RFID technology.
 The purpose of the independent pre-clinical research was to confirm that Know Labs' Bio-RFID technology is able to precisely and non-invasively measure and identify a variety of analytes in vitro by detecting their unique radio frequency spectral responses.
+The results of this testing were reported in a June 8, 2021, press release and Form 8-K filing.
+Unfortunately, the research institution would not allow their name to be used in the press release absent the publication of the report in a peer reviewed journal, which can take considerable time.

-We have begun the internal process of obtaining US Food and Drug Administration (FDA) approval of our non-invasive blood glucose monitoring device as soon as possible.
+We have begun the internal process to pursue US Food and Drug Administration (FDA) approval of our non-invasive blood glucose monitoring device as soon as possible.
 To guide us in that undertaking we previously announced the hiring of a Chief Medical Officer and formed a Medical and Regulatory Advisory Board to guide us through the FDA process.
 Additionally, we have retained third party quality assurance and documentation consultants to ensure that the rigorous requirements of the FDA are met.
 We are unable, however, to estimate the time necessary for such approval nor the likelihood of success in that endeavor.